logo

 NOLITA: North of Little Italy

-When you are in central Manhattan, 1-mile south or north equals about 20 blocks (e.g. walking south from 48th Street to 28th Street is about 1-mile).
+In central Manhattan, 1-mile south or north equates to roughly 20 blocks (e.g., walking south from 48th St. to 28th St. covers about 1-mile).

 5-STAR NEW YORK CITY ATTRACTIONS